johannschopplich/johannschopplich/README.md

 I am a web developer/designer and pharmacist prior to that.
 Turning passion into profession was one of my life's best decisions.

-Photography is a passion of mine.
-Funnily enough, one of my favorite photos was not taken with a professional camera.
-Do you know anyone who curates _Shot on iPhone_?
+Photography is another pet issue of mine.
+Funnily enough, one of my favorite photos was not taken with a professional camera, but on iPhone.
+Do you know anyone who curates _Shot on iPhone_? 😉

 <details>
   <summary>🌁 Storebæltsforbindelsen, 2020</summary>